 Why do you wish to become a nurse or midwife and what could you offer your own rural community?

-It is advisable that you type your essay in a word document and save it to your hard drive, then copy and paste your essay into the required field in the online application form.
+It is advisable that you type your essay in a word document (less than 500KB) and save it to your hard drive before you upload it to the required field in the online application form.

-- Official confirmation of your enrolment in an Australian undergraduate Nursing or Midwifery course in 2016.
+Official confirmation of your enrolment in an Australian undergraduate nursing or midwifery course in 2018 (pdf file less than 500KB).

 This document must include: